 Skip to main content

-A simple Spark job in Ilum operates just like one submitted via spark-submit, but with additional enhancements for ease of use, configuration, and integration with external tools.
+Running an Apache Spark job on Kubernetes with Ilum operates just like one submitted via spark-submit, but with additional enhancements for ease of use, configuration, and integration with external tools.

-You can use the jar file with spark examples from this link.
+You can use the jar file with spark examples from one of these links:

 Guide in Full Screen